 Current Management Practices & Policies:

-According to the end-users, remotely-sensed data is not utilized in their mission to “disseminate high quality climate data and information pertaining to the western United States”.
+According to the end-users, remotely-sensed data are not utilized in their mission to “disseminate high quality climate data and information pertaining to the western United States.”
 Currently, the WRCC primarily uses PRISM, a gridded network derived from ground-station data, and ground-station data itself, from the Global Historical Climate Network (GHCN) when assessing their region’s current water status.
 PRISM Climate Data interpolates data throughout the mountain ranges of the West by bias-correcting station-based measurements to areas of similar geography.
 In our study area, the GHCN is comprised of data from the Cooperative Observer Program Network (COOP), Remotely Automated Weather Stations (RAWS), Snow Telemetry (SnoTel), and the Automated Surface Observation System (ASOS).
 When assessing snowpack, the California Snow Survey and the 8- and 5-Station Indices are also used, but infrequently.

 Decision Support Tools & Benefits: